codespaceblog/Data-Parsing-Lab-1/README.md

 # Data-Parsing-Lab-1
 Just a fun lab I created to test new hire's ability to use Google and work with a team

+There are a million different ways to do this.
+Dont let my answers be the only way.
+I would love to see how everyone else completed this lab!

 Lab 1

 Time Limit: 30 minutes